turbot/powerpipe-docs/docs/reference/cli/mod.md

 ---

 ## powerpipe mod show
-Show details of a mod from the current mod or its direct dependents or from a Powerpipe server instance.
+Show details of a mod from the current mod or its direct dependents.

 ### Examples